Promoting Further Mathematics

 - is not just for students who want to become engineers or physicists.

 Any student applying to study a science, technology, engineering, or other mathematics-related degree, such as economics, should consider taking Further Mathematics to at least AS level.
 AS level in Further Mathematics is accessible to lots of students.
-This list summarises the undergraduate degree courses requiring or preferring Further Mathematics for entry September 2018 (please check the university's website for full details).
+The AMSP website has some useful information on careers, degrees and apprenticeships open to students who have studied A/AS level Further Mathematics.

 To Senior Leaders